-The City has pledged future water and sewer customer revenues, net of specified operating expenses, to repay \$451,953 borrowed from the Ohio Public Works Commission in 2008, 2013 and 2018.
-Proceeds from these loans provided for the improvement of sewer lines at the Heath-Newark-Licking County Port Authority, for Water Main & Booster Station Improvements and for an Industrial Dual Water Feed.
+The City has pledged future water and sewer customer revenues, net of specified operating expenses, to repay \$451,953 borrowed from the Ohio Public Works Commission in 2008, 2013, 2018 and 2022.
+Proceeds from these loans provided for the replacement of the Blackfoot Trail Culvert, upgrade of Linnville Road, improvement of sewer lines at the Heath-Newark-Licking County Port Authority, for Water Main & Booster Station Improvements and for an Industrial Dual Water Feed.
 These loans were issued interest free.